WhyDRS/Taking-Stock/episodes/2024/Nov/13: Retail Investing in the Blockchain Era with Valentine.md

-# Taking Stock episode 52:
+# Taking Stock Episode 52: Retail Investing in the Blockchain Era with Valentine

 https://x.com/i/spaces/1rmxPomlbWmJN and https://x.com/i/spaces/1LyGBgrVjYPJN (Technical difficulties, space needed to be relaunched ~10 minutes in)